Gerard John Schaefer: Suspected further murders

-Mary Alice Briscolina (14) and Elsie Lina Farmer (13) vanished while hitchhiking to a Commercial Boulevard restaurant from a Lauderdale-by-the-Sea motel on October 26, 1972, less than one month after Place and Jessup were last seen alive.
+Fourteen-year-old Mary Alice Briscolina and thirteen-year-old Elsie Lina Farmer vanished while hitchhiking to a Commercial Boulevard restaurant from a Lauderdale-by-the-Sea motel on October 26, 1972, less than one month after Place and Jessup were last seen alive.
 Their bodies were separately recovered in undergrowth close to Sunrise Boulevard, not far from the city of Plantation, early the following year—both with legs spread apart.
 Briscolina had been extensively beaten about the head, with one blow to her skull proving fatal.
 Several of her fingernails had been torn from her body, indicating a ferocious physical struggle with her killer.
 Farmer had also been bludgeoned to death.

 Subsequent questioning of Briscolina's friends revealed she and Farmer frequently visited a Lauderdale-by-the-Sea apartment rented by the older sister of Briscolina's boyfriend, and that an individual these acquaintances recalled as a "Gary Shepherd" had been known to Briscolina.
 This individual—whom several identified as Schaefer—had also claimed to be an "ex-Wilton Manors police officer."

-Three months later, on January 11, 1973, hitchhikers Collete Marie Goodenough and Barbara Ann Wilcox (both 19) disappeared while hitchhiking from Sioux City, Iowa, to Florida.
+Three months later, on January 11, 1973, hitchhikers Collete Marie Goodenough and Barbara Ann Wilcox, both nineteen years old, disappeared while hitchhiking from Sioux City, Iowa, to Florida.
 Both were last seen alive in Biloxi, Mississippi.
 Their disappearances occurred while Schaefer remained free prior to beginning his sentence for the abductions of Trotter and Wells.
 He is known to have made a long-distance phone call from Cedar Rapids, Iowa, to his Florida residence shortly before Goodenough and Wilcox's disappearance, and may have encountered the two while returning to Florida.
 Their scattered skeletal remains were discovered close to a large tree and an orange crate in January 1977.
 Both victims had been bound together with baling wire, and impressions upon the tree branches—coupled with the actual positioning of the orange crate—indicate one or both victims had been suspended from the tree as their murderer sat or stood upon the orange crate.

 Initial imprisonment

 In December 1972, Schaefer appeared in court in relation to the Trotter and Wells abductions.
 Due to a plea bargain his attorney strongly recommended he accept, Schaefer was able to plead guilty to just one charge of aggravated assault, for which he received a sentence of one year in jail with the possibility of parole after six months, to be followed by three years' probation.

 Upon passing sentence on December 22, Judge D. C. Smith lambasted Schaefer, informing him: "It is beyond the court's imagination to conceive how you were such a foolish and astronomic jackass as you were in this case."
-He allowed Schaefer's formal sentencing to be postponed until "after the holidays", and he began serving his sentence in Martin County jail on January 15, 1973.
+He allowed Schaefer's formal sentencing to be postponed until "after the holidays", and Schaefer began serving his sentence in Martin County jail on January 15, 1973.
 Upon leaving court on December 22, Schaefer informed several reporters: "I made a stupid mistake.
 There was no sex involved... no one was hurt."